friedrichknuth/edash/README.md

 ### App

-Click on icon below to launch app :rocket:
+Click on icon below to launch dashboard app :rocket: (source code is on `binder` branch)

 *If you get a 500 Internal Server Error, refresh the URL in your browser.*